csci344/spring2025/pages/_topics/topic04.md

 ---
 layout: topic
-title: Design with Accessibility in Mind
+title: Design and Accessibility
 description: >
-    Design is an important part of making functional, usable interfaces.
-Given this, we're going to learn about some design principles and how they can and are applied to websites.
-We will also take a quick look at design systems, and try using a CSS Framework that can be easily customized according to a design system.
+    Design refers to the process of creating an aesthetically pleasing and functional user interface (UI) and user experience (UX).
+It encompasses layout, typography, color schemes, and interactivity to ensure the site is intuitive,  visually appealing, and accessible.
+Good design is crucial for engaging users and meeting their needs effectively.
+While design is a huge topic in its own right, we will briefly review some important design principles, and take a quick look at some design tools and systems.
 type: topic
 num: 4
 draft: 0